 - 1. Fire Drill (One per month)

-- 2. Bus Evacuation (Two per year)
+- 2. Bus Evacuation (Two per school year)

-- 3. Lockdown (Two per year, minimum)
+- 3. Lockdown (Three per school year)

 An emergency drill is signaled by a loud, continuous sound and/or specific directions given over the public-address system.
 Fire drills are held monthly to teach students the safest, quickest route from school buildings.
 Whenever a class leaves a room for any emergency, students stay with their teachers until they hear the signal that means "time to return."
-In addition, each school site has an Emergency Preparedness Plan on file that details student and staff procedures in the event of a school emergency.
+In addition, each school site has an Emergency Operations Plan on file that details student and staff procedures in the event of a school emergency.
 It is important to follow the teacher's instructions quickly and quietly in an emergency drill.
+(Board Policy EBC-RB)